 Consumers don’t want a complicated shipping scenario.
 If you cannot tell them what your shipping is in a single sentence, then your conversion rate will suffer.
 Guaranteed.

 Offer Free Shipping, Increase Conversions, Easy as that.This entry was posted in eCommerce.
 Bookmark the permalink. ← Summary of Forrester’s Best and Worst in Paid Search DIY SEO – Good For Small Business, But that’s it →

 Be sure to check out my book!Go to Amazon

-Give us 5 minutes of your time and we can see if we are a good fit.
-If we are not, we will find someone that is.
+Give me 5 minutes of your time and we can see if we are a good fit.
+If we are not, I will find someone that is.
 It’s a no-lose proposition.